 If they didn’t do this on purpose, then race never consciously entered their minds.
 Once you notice that the colors are skin-like colors, and if you are a member of a society that discriminates against darker-skinned people, you immediately see that this graphic reproduces those stereotypes… AND YOU CHANGE THE COLORS.
 Any color, going from light to dark, will illustrate intensity.
 How about red?
 In Western societies, red is associated with anger.
 If you insist on using black because black signifies evil in our culture, how about using a true black (that is very rarely if ever seen on people) and a gray scale?
 How about any color other than brown?

 I think this is likely a case in which the producers of the image did not think.
 And not thinking is one of the most insidious ways that racism and other bigotries get reproduced.
 People who don’t think about race are the most likely to endorse racial stereotypes.
 When people who think about race are distracted — with another task, or loud music, or some other intervening stimulus — they are more likely to think stereotypically than when they are not distracted.
 We can’t be colorblind.
 Our unconscious is steeped in racial meanings.
 Consciously fighting those associations is the only way to be less racist.

 Not thinking about race is a cousin to thinking racist thoughts.
 Only thinking hard about race helps alleviate racism.
 And this graphic is an excellent example of why.

 UPDATE: Some readers say that the colors, on their computer, look yellow, orange, and red; others see the skin colors that I see.
-So there may be significant variation in how these colors appear on different monitors… which is a whole other interesting problem for people who produce web content!Lisa Wade is a professor of sociology at Occidental College.
+So there may be significant variation in how these colors appear on different monitors… which is a whole other interesting problem for people who produce web content!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.